ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Each PlaintextInputShare carries a list of extensions that Clients use to convey additional information to the Aggregator.
-Some extensions might be intended for all Aggregators; others may only be intended for a specific Aggregator.
+Some extensions might be intended for both Aggregators; others may only be intended for a specific Aggregator.
 (For example, a DAP deployment might use some out-of-band mechanism for an Aggregator to verify that reports come from authenticated Clients.
 It will likely be useful to bind the extension to the input share via HPKE encryption.)